QA Engineer: Career Path, Salary, and Skills

 No tech background — university degree in linguisticsSenior QA Engineer at a product company

-Maria graduated with a linguistics degree and had zero technical background.
-She chose QA specifically because it was the most accessible entry point into IT.
-She studied at night while working as a tutor, completed an online testing course, and built a portfolio with Postman collections and Selenium tests.
-Her strong analytical skills from linguistics helped her excel in test design.
-Four years later, she leads a QA team of five.
+Maria graduated in linguistics with zero technical background.
+She chose QA as the most accessible IT entry point.
+She studied at night, completed an online course, and built a portfolio with Postman and Selenium.
+Her analytical skills helped her excel.
+Four years later, she leads a QA team.

 Transition time: 4 months of study, 3 months of job search; promoted to senior in 3.5 years